 How to get there: 2-2.5 hours by car from New York City, NY

 If you enjoy nature and want to stay in a place steeped in history, you won’t want to miss Mohonk Mountain House.
 This Victorian-era historic hotel looks like something out of Harry Potter and provides horseback riding, hiking, and canoeing on their private lake.
-There are also plenty of Hudson Valley Airbnbs if you’re looking for a cheaper option.
 Hudson Valley makes a perfect weekend getaway, but you can easily stay a week and explore the area in more detail!

 29. Jekyll Island, Georgia

 Explored by Disha of Disha Discovers